Announcement Trusted Radiation Monitoring Since 1949

 Marie Curie

 As we mentioned above with Marie Curie, many early pioneers in radiation research suffered severe health issues, with many cases resulting in death.
-Notable victims included Thomas Edison's assistant, Clarence Dally, who ultimately lost both of his arms due to high levels of radiation exposure, and the "Radium Girls."
+Notable victims included Thomas Edison's assistant, Clarence Dally, who ultimately lost both of his arms due to high levels of radiation exposure, and the "Radium Girls" – a group of female factory workers who painted watch dials with radioactive paint, resulting in more than thirty employee deaths due to radiation poisoning.

-In 1928, Hans Geiger (a renowned German physicist) and Walther Müller (a PhD student of Geiger) developed the sealed Geiger–Müller tube.
-This small device used basic ionization principles to detect alpha and beta radiation as well as gamma radiation (which prior models had been unable to do).
+In 1928, Hans Geiger and Walther Müller developed the sealed Geiger–Müller tube.
+This small device used basic ionization principles to detect alpha and beta radiation, as well as gamma radiation, which prior models had been unable to do.
 This practical instrument could be produced relatively cheaply, as the tube output required little electronic processing.
-Due to minimal valve count and low power consumption, the Geiger counter (as it became known) achieved great popularity as a portable radiation detector.
-To this day, the Geiger counter is a staple in many industries used to detect ionizing radiation.

 Wearable Protection Equipment